SDytewski/customtheme/README.md

 # Conclusion
 This application demonstrates my use of Wordpress and creating a custom theme.
-I used new technologies to get out of my comfort zone.
+I used new technologies for this project.
 This includes PHP, Sass, Laravel, and Webpack.
-Another important features if my use of JavaScript  with my custom theme.
+Another important feature is my use of JavaScript  with my custom theme.
 WooCommerce was integrated as a third party plugin to make the website a fully functional shop.

 1. deployed site: http://mataylorshop.com
 2. custom theme files: https://github.com/SDytewski/customtheme